lazzarello/serialosc/README.md

 ## Extending

-Adding support for a new OSC device to serialosc is easy!
+Adding new OSC functions to serialosc is easy!

 Add callback functions in `serialosc-device/server.c` to handle messages from your device with the following signature